 Setting up a static IP

-As a last step, please restart your computer.
-This should finalise your changes.
+• Finally, please restart your computer.
+This should save your changes.
 You have now set up a static IP address.

-If you want to reverse the settings at any point, simply choose Obtain an IP address automatically from this dialogue above and restart your computer.
+If you want to reverse the settings at any point, simply choose Obtain an IP address automatically from the last window above and restart your computer.

-For more information please check this Microsoft FAQ.
+For more information, please check this Microsoft article.
 Should you have trouble setting up a static IP address, we recommend that you contact Microsoft directly.